alexandra-na/eyeo/README.md

 # eyeo

 ## Programming languages & frameworks used
+* I have never been working with JS as I said so here is a bit about my technical background:
-1. Programming languages: python, Java
+1. Programming languages: python, Java, SQL, Bash (basic), MSDOS, HTML (basic), CSS (basic)
-2. Frameworks: py.test, Junit, Selenium, Appium, RESTassured
+2. Test frameworks: py.test, Junit, Selenium, Appium, RESTassured
+3. Performance testing tools: JMeter, Locust
+4. Security: OWASP Zed Attack Proxy (ZAP)
+5. Other: Firebug, Firepath, Postman, Fiddler, Spring (basic)

 ## With what I would start to improve/start automation
 1. Get to know the project